liuqx315/Multiscale-pattern/www/source/Documentation.rst

 Documentation
 ==================

-Documentation is available in both HTML and PDF formats:
+Documentation is available in both HTML and PDF formats, and is rebuild nightly with the current version from the ARKode development
+repository:

 ARKode Guide: